A characterisation of orthomodular spaces by Sasaki maps: Classical Hilbert spaces

 \begin{theorem} Let $(X,\perp)$ be a transitive, irreducible, point-closed Sasaki space of infinite rank.
 Then there is a Hilbert space $H$ over $\Reals$, $\Complexes$, or $\Quaternions$ such that $(X,\perp)$ is isomorphic to $(P(H),\perp)$. \end{theorem}

-\begin{proof} By Theorem \ref{thm:Sasaki-spaces-Orthomodular-spaces}, there is an orthogonal space $H$ over some $\star$-sfield $K$ such that $(X,\perp)$ is isomorphic to $(P(H),\perp)$.
-As $X$ has infinite rank, $H$ is infinite-dimensional and hence possesses an infinite set $e_1, \ldots$ of mutually orthogonal vectors.
+\begin{proof} By Theorem \ref{thm:Sasaki-spaces-Orthomodular-spaces}, there is an orthomodular space $H$ over some $\star$-sfield $K$ such that $(X,\perp)$ is isomorphic to $(P(H),\perp)$.
+Without loss of generality, we may assume that $H$ has a unit vector $e_1$.
+As $X$ has infinite rank, $H$ is infinite-dimensional and hence possesses an infinite set $e_1, e_2,\ldots$ of mutually orthogonal vectors.
 By transitivity, there is, for each $i \geq 1$, an automorphism $\tau$ of $(P(H),\perp)$ such that $\tau(\lin{e_i}) = \lin{e_{i+1}}$ and $\tau(\lin x) = \lin x$ for any $x \perp e_i, e_{i+1}$.
 By Wigner's Theorem as formulated in \cite[Lemma 1]{May}, $\tau$ is induced by a unitary operator on $H$.
-We conclude that there is an infinite set of mutually orthogonal vectors of equal length.
+We conclude that there is an infinite set of mutually orthogonal vectors of unit length.
 By Theorem \ref{thm:Soler}, the assertion follows. \end{proof}

-To single out the field of real or the one of complex numbers, also automorphisms can used.
+To single out the field of real or the one of complex numbers, also automorphisms can be used.
 We refer the reader to \cite{May}, see also \cite{Vet}.